cadiblac/chembiohub-site/_posts/2014-12-15-registration-workshop.md

 ---
-title: "Workshop on recording and managing data related to small molecules  - 9th December 2014"
+title: Workshop on recording and managing data related to small molecules - 9th December 2014
 author: karen
 layout: post
 published: true
 ---

 The ultimate goal for the ChemBio Hub project is to deliver a University-wide Chemical Biology website and data sharing platform.
-This will address problems researchers have in capturing and sharing all of their research data, knowing what previous approaches have been tried, finding collaborators, and ensuring they can efficiently manage the wealth of data that their research produces.
+This will address problems researchers have in capturing and sharing all of their research data, knowing what previous approaches have been tried, finding collaborators, and ensuring they can efficiently manage the wealth of data that their research produces.<!-- more -->

 In order to start the process of delivering some simple, effective tools that go some way towards addressing these problems, the project team has decided first of all to tackle the problem of recording and managing information about the small molecules used in research.
 We therefore hosted a workshop to understand the main functionality users would need to have in an electronic system that would support this need.